Fewer Americans had health insurance last year before pandemic struck, Census report shows

 Those historic gains also meant that Americans who had long been marginalized from the workforce were increasingly able to join it.
 During a national listening tour last year, Federal Reserve officials repeatedly heard that in low-income communities, and particularly communities of color, a tight labor market was a crucial driver of economic growth.
 Going into 2020, Fed leaders were essentially prepared to let the economy continue to run hot so that full employment could be felt by everyone.

-But since March, job losses have disproportionately hit low-income workers and women, many of whom held service sector jobs that were gutted by lockdown measures.
+Since March, job losses have disproportionately hit low-income workers and women, many of whom held service sector jobs that were gutted by lockdown measures.
 Nearly 40 percent of households with income below $40,000 were laid off or furloughed by early April, according to the Fed.
 Grocery prices are on the rise as more Americans are pressed to pay for basic staples.
 And just over half of the 22 million total jobs lost between February and April have not returned.

 Meanwhile, the recession is widening America’s longstanding economic inequality.
 For the wealthiest Americans, a strong stock market, low mortgage rates and recovered job losses mean that the downturn is more or less over.
 But Americans without a stake in the markets, and whose jobs may be permanently wiped away, are struggling to get by, especially as hopes for another Congressional stimulus package fade away.